sdaveas/cosmos-tictactoe/readme.md

 tictactoed tx tictactoe make-move 0 6 --from user1 # plays O at (2,0)
 tictactoed tx tictactoe make-move 0 8 --from user2 # plays X at (2,2)
 ```
-Note that, at the last move wins the game for the X player.
+Note that, the last move wins the game for the X player.
 Now, the status of the game is the following:
 ```
 Game:
   board: 'XOXOXOOXX'